Blosc/c-blosc2/README.rst

 Contributing
 ============

 If you want to collaborate in this development you are welcome.
-We need help in the different areas listed at the `ROADMAP <https://github.com/Blosc/c-blosc2/blob/main/ROADMAP-TO-3.0.rst>`_; also, be sure to read our `DEVELOPING-GUIDE <https://github.com/Blosc/c-blosc2/blob/main/DEVELOPING-GUIDE.rst>`_ and our `Code of Conduct <https://github.com/Blosc/community/blob/master/code_of_conduct.md>`_.
+We need help in the different areas listed at the `ROADMAP <https://github.com/Blosc/c-blosc2/blob/main/ROADMAP-TO-4.0.rst>`_; also, be sure to read our `DEVELOPING-GUIDE <https://github.com/Blosc/c-blosc2/blob/main/DEVELOPING-GUIDE.rst>`_ and our `Code of Conduct <https://github.com/Blosc/community/blob/master/code_of_conduct.md>`_.
 Blosc is distributed using the `BSD license <https://github.com/Blosc/c-blosc2/blob/main/LICENSE.txt>`_.

-Twitter feed
+Social feeds
 ============

-Follow `@Blosc2 <https://twitter.com/Blosc2>`_ so as to get informed about the latest developments.
+Follow `@Blosc2 <https://fosstodon.org/@Blosc2>`_ on Mastodon to get informed about the latest developments.

 Citing Blosc